Craft and design projects in Denmark and abroad

 - Your application must include all the required attachments in order to be processed by the committee.

 - You are responsible for ensuring that your application has been filled in correctly and that all required attachments are included.
-Please check your email receipt for a list of the documents attached to your submitted application.
+You can always check your reciept in the grant portal.

 How much you may apply for?